Do Deer Eat Boxwood?

 When selecting boxwood for your landscape, it’s crucial to evaluate the deer resistance of different boxwood varieties.
 Some boxwood cultivars exhibit greater resistance to deer browsing due to their taste or potential toxicity.

-Read More Do Deer Eat Mice?
-Investigating Their Dietary Preferences
+Read More Will Deer Eat Onions?

 While no plant can be entirely deer-proof, certain boxwood varieties are known to be less appealing to deer.
 Consider the table below to explore some boxwood varieties that are typically less attractive to deer: